patricklime30/patricklime30.github.io/README.md

    - Features user authentication, recipe management, and a user-friendly interface.

 2. **Online Psychology System**
-   - A full-stack application developed during my internship, combining React for the frontend and Laravel for the backend.
+   - An application developed during my internship, using Laravel framework.
    - Designed to handle psychological assessments and provide users with test results.
    - Offers personalized job recommendations based on the assessment results.
    - Collaborated closely with students from the Faculty of Psychology to ensure the system meets user needs and academic standards.